Where Smart Architects Manage Risk ®

 - 2017 AIA Strategic Council luncheon, sponsored in conjunction with CNA/Schinnerer.

 The AIA Trust may have started as the purveyor of insurance and retirement benefit programs for AIA members.
 However, it has now become the premier risk management resource for AIA members.

-The AIA Trust is one of the largest enterprises allied with The American Institute of Architects and currently maintains nearly 12,000 policies and plans––many serving additional members within firms and member families, with a dollar volume of more than $100 million managed by AIA Trust providers.
+The AIA Trust is one of the largest enterprises allied with The American Institute of Architects and currently maintains more than 10,000 policies and plans––many serving additional members within firms and member families, with a dollar volume of more than $100 million managed by AIA Trust providers.
 The AIA Trust operates on a break-even basis, using no AIA dues dollars and reimbursing the AIA for all overhead costs.
 The net of operating expenses is frequently invested in AIA Member and Component activities and benefits, including the development of practice resources.
 For a complete listing of all AIA Trust practice resources, click here.

-The AIA Trust was established more than 60 years ago to provide quality benefits to AIA Members.
+The AIA Trust was established 65 years ago to provide quality benefits to AIA Members.
 It was formed as a separate entity from the AIA due to IRS regulations governing ERISA trusts.
 The Trustees, who are AIA members and one component executive, along with the Executive Director, work with independent consultants to evaluate new and ongoing programs to ensure the best available plans are offered to members and components.
 The AIA Trust negotiates and monitors these agreements and serves as a member advocate.
 For a complete listing of all AIA Trust programs, click here.

-Kirsten R. Murray, FAIA, Chair-elect
+Kirsten R. Murray, FAIA, Chair

-John Rogers, FAIA, Secretary-Treasurer
+John Rogers, FAIA, Chair-elect

-Stephan Castellanos, FAIA, Trustee
+Stephan Castellanos, FAIA, Secretary-Treasurer